 4. Vitamin C

 Not only does vitamin C help with the absorption of iron-rich foods, but it’s also an important antioxidant.
-Vitamin C also plays an assistive role in the production of collagen protein, which works to strengthen the blood vessels that supply and enrich the hair shafts.
+Vitamin C also plays a vital role in the production of collagen protein, which works to strengthen the blood vessels that supply and enrich the hair shafts.

 You’ll find vitamin C in citrus fruits, kiwi, strawberries, guava, papaya, blueberries, broccoli, and sweet potatoes.